 Yes, you can use freezer bags.
 However, you won't get nearly the shelf life out of your frozen food with freezer bags as you will with vacuum bags.
 A vacuum sealer removes the oxygen from the bag, which almost completely eliminates freezer burn.
 Vacuum-sealed food can last more than 5 times longer than non-vacuum-sealed food.
 And no icky ice crystals!

 We highly recommend a vacuum sealer.
 Aside from your stove and fridge, it's one of the most useful kitchen appliances you will ever own.
 For more info, check out our article Why Every Kitchen Needs a Food Vacuum Sealer.

 You can use storage bags for freezing and sous vide cooking, but vacuum sealing increases shelf life dramatically and eliminates freezer burn.

 Bonus: Freezing and Cooking in the Same Bag Saves on Plastic, Too!

 A lot of people don't like the idea of sous vide because there's "so much plastic waste involved."
-I might argue that all food preparation and preservation involves some use of resources, but instead, I'd just like to point out that if you freeze food and cook it in the same package, you are saving resources.
+We might argue that all food preparation and preservation involves some use of resources, but instead, we'll just point out that if you freeze food and cook it in the same package, you are saving resources.
 So by freezing and sous-viding in the same bag, you're not only saving money, food, and time, you're also doing a little bit to save the planet.

-If you've recently bought a sous vide circulator and are looking for new ways to use it, or if you're on the fence about getting one, I hope this article convinces you that it can be a real time and money saver, especially if you already own a vacuum sealer.
-I I guarantee that following this formula will ensure that you a) eat healthier, b) eat out less, c) have an easier time planning meals, and d) save money on your food budget.
+If you've recently bought a sous vide circulator and are looking for new ways to use it, or if you're on the fence about getting one, we hope this article convinces you that it can be a real time and money saver, especially if you already own a vacuum sealer.
+We guarantee that following this formula will ensure that you a) eat healthier, b) eat out less, c) have an easier time planning meals, and d) save money on your food budget.